 Sekouba loved school, but he dropped out.
 The shame was too much.
 Even his brothers were embarrassed to be seen with him.
 No one saw Sekouba for himself anymore.
 All they saw was the growing tumor that had filled his cheek.

 Sekouba’s family couldn’t afford the surgical costs needed at a regional hospital.
-So a neighbor told them about Mercy Ships, a floating hospital providing free, safe surgeries.
+So a neighbor told them about Mercy Ships.

-“Every time I pray, I thank God for this ship,” said Sekouba’s mother.
+“Every time I pray, I thank God for this ship,” she said.
 “I don’t know what we would have done without it.”